 Aaah, Cork.
 The Rebel County.
 The People’s Republic.
 That big county down there (haha!).
 That last one is made up but you get the idea.
 Cork is a bit of an enigma, the people are ridiculously funny, warm and friendly, but it can be a tough nut to crack.
-While there’s definitely craic to be had, we’ve heard rumours that it can be difficult to make friends, so we’re here to make life a little easier and show you how to make friends in Cork.
+While there’s definitely craic to be had, we’ve heard rumors that it can be difficult to make friends, so we’re here to make life a little easier and show you how to make friends in Cork.
 And if you really want to dive in, start with the crew.
 Need to book a hotel in Cork?
 Check out Booking.com*

 Become a Foodie